make-all/tuya-local/README.md

 Next steps
 ----------
+# The devices need to be generalized so a new subdirectory with source code is not needed to add a new device.
+Instead, device descriptors should be in a yaml file, which is referenced by the config.
+# Support for non-climate devices needs to be added.
+For starters, I have some Kogan Power Monitoring Plugs that I haven't yet taken out of the box and converted to ESPHome, but this will probably need input from other users.
-This component needs specs!
+# This component needs specs!
 Once they're written I'm considering submitting it to the HA team for inclusion in standard installations.
 Please report any issues and feel free to raise pull requests.

 Acknowledgements
 ----------------
 None of this would have been possible without some foundational discovery work to get me started:

+* [nikrolls](https://github.com/nikrolls)'s [homeassistant-goldair-climate](https://github.com/nikrolls/homeassistant-goldair-climate) was the starting point for expanding to non-Goldair devices as well
 * [TarxBoy](https://github.com/TarxBoy)'s [investigation using codetheweb/tuyapi](https://github.com/codetheweb/tuyapi/issues/31) to figure out the correlation of the cryptic DPS states
 * [sean6541](https://github.com/sean6541)'s [tuya-homeassistant](https://github.com/sean6541/tuya-homeassistant) library giving an example of integrating Tuya devices with Home Assistant
 * [clach04](https://github.com/clach04)'s [python-tuya](https://github.com/clach04/python-tuya) library